Skip navigation

 Amylase Test

 An amylase test measures the amount of amylase in your blood or urine (pee).
-Amylase is an enzyme, or special protein, that helps you digest carbohydrates.
-Most of the amylase in your body is made by your pancreas and salivary glands.
+Amylase is an enzyme, a protein that speeds up chemical reactions in your body.
+Amylase helps you digest carbohydrates.
+Most of the amylase in your body is made by your pancreas and salivary (spit) glands.

-A small amount of amylase in your blood and urine is normal.
-But having too much or too little may be a sign of a disorder of the pancreas or salivary glands, or another medical condition.
+It's normal to have a small amount of amylase in your blood and urine.
+But having too much amylase may be a sign of a disorder of the pancreas or salivary glands or another medical condition.

 Other names: Amy test, serum amylase, urine amylase